Jakub2123/Django_project_template/README.md

-this repository includes a basic template of a Django website - Python HTML CSS and Javascript
+This repository includes a basic template of a Django website - Python HTML CSS and Javascript